Best Online Engineering Programs in South Carolina (2026)

 How does Engineering pay in South Carolina compare to other states?

-South Carolina salaries are approximately 0.1% higher than the national average for engineering roles.
+South Carolina offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes South Carolina a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in South Carolina?